-In mid-January, KALSEE Credit Union began promoting its new Kasasa Cash checking account that earns 3.00% APY on qualifying balances up to $25k.
-Qualifying balances over $25k earn 0.35% APY, with non-qualify balances earning 0.05% APY.
+More than two years ago, KALSEE Credit Union (KALSEE) began promoting a new Kasasa Cash checking account.
+That account is still available and continues to earn 3.00% APY on qualifying balances up to $25k.
+This week, KALSEE took the unusual step of adding a second Rewards Checking Account: the Kasasa Cash+ account, which earns 4.25% APY on qualifying balances up to $25k.
+Qualifying balances over $25k earn 0.35% APY, with non-qualifying balances not earning any interest.

 - Be enrolled in and agree to receive eStatements.